garett09/afk-apartelle/README.md

 ### The contributions are as follows:

-- **The design, logo, and content** are originally made by: _Catherine Bautista, Nikka Francisco, Annie Icban, and Mylene Ong._
+- **The design, logo, and content** are originally made by: _Catherine Bautista, Nikka Piel Francisco, Annie Mae Icban, and Mylene Rose Ong._
-- **HTML and Boostrap** made by _Aaron Mayor and Eduardo Nacion._
+- **HTML and Boostrap** made by _Aaron Karl Mayor and Eduardo Gabriel Nacion._
-- **Javascript, AngularJS, and jQuery** includes form validation, textbox, data binding, data handling, and prompts are made by _Kyle Ong, Carlos Pineda, Sean Bautista, Karlo Tuazon, Rhovic Cabugao and, Adrian Sian._
+- **Javascript, AngularJS, and jQuery** includes form validation, textbox, data binding, data handling, and prompts are made by _Kyle Bryan Ong, Carlos Miguel Pineda, Sean Harris Bautista, Karlo Tuazon, Rhovic Christopher Cabugao and, Adrian Garett Sian._

 ## Changelog